 (2) Except as provided in subsection (1), this Act binds the Crown.

-[Section 7 amended by No. 63 of 1981 s.
+[Section 7 amended: No. 63 of 1981 s.
 4; No. 28 of 1984 s.
 97; No. 19 of 2016 s.
 102.]

 8. Prohibition

 (1) Where the danger arising, or likely to arise, is exceptionally grave, or where there is a need to evaluate a potential danger, to establish special procedures or require special precautions, the Governor, on the recommendation of the Council, may make regulations to prohibit the possession, sale, or use of any radioactive substance, irradiating apparatus or electronic product, whether registered under this Act or not, either —